saeedhei/node-telegram-bot-api-message-receiver/README.md

-# Ntba-Message-Receiver
+# NTBA-Message-Receiver

 > Hello!

-:speech_balloon: A Message Receiver for node-telegram-bot-api
+:speech_balloon: A Message Receiver for `node-telegram-bot-api`

 ### Guide